mte-work/maria-cybersecurity-portfolio/04-users-groups-permissions/README.md

-# Users, Groups, and Permissions in Linux
+# Users, Groups, and Permissions

 ## Objective
 Understand how user accounts, groups, and file permissions control access on a Linux system.